elokaagu/rhood-studio-admin/TECHNICAL_ARCHITECTURE.md

 - **Audit Logging**: Comprehensive activity tracking
 - **Penetration Testing**: Regular security assessments

-This technical architecture guide provides a comprehensive overview of the R/HOOD Studio system architecture, implementation details, and future considerations.
+This technical architecture guide provides a comprehensive overview of the R/HOOD Portal system architecture, implementation details, and future considerations.
 It serves as a reference for developers, system administrators, and technical stakeholders.